What Is Technical SEO? A Brief Introduction

 Technical SEO refers to behind-the-scenes website and server optimizations that help guide the ranking algorithms used by search engines as they crawl the web.
 When a website and its underlying servers are optimized, crawler algorithms are able to index your site more effectively.
 This helps to boost a website’s organic rankings, as it tells crawlers, “This website will load quickly and works properly.”

-There is a multitude of factors that play into technical SEO, with some being more important than others.
+There is a multitude of factors that play into technical search engine marketing (SEO) , with some being more important than others.
 For example, if your site doesn’t support secure sockets layer (SSL) technology, expect a big hit in the technical SEO rankings.
 On the other hand, if a site loads quickly and includes an XML sitemap, a similarly large boost in technical SEO placement is possible.